 A Staffordshire Bull Terrier will only bark to signal a danger or protect

-Staffies are very energetic and, although not as hyperactive as other breeds, tend to be quite lively and require lots of exercise.
-If raised as apartment dogs, will ask to go out and play a lot.
+Staffies are very energetic and, although not as hyperactive as other breeds, they tend to be quite lively and require lots of exercise.
+If raised as apartment dogs, they will ask to go out and play a lot.
 Not suitable for those who love a sedentary lifestyle and not willing to take their dog for daily fast-paced walks and play sessions.

 A lively and energetic breed that requires exercise

 This breed can be a bit boisterous and vigorous, especially if the owner is unable to calm them down and make them obedient through training.
 However, Staffies are rather small dogs that can't overpower a human being even when pulling on the lead at full force.
 It is beast to train your Staffy to be calm and obedient, especially for the peace of mind of other dogs.
-Moreover, Staffordshire Bull Terriers have quite a high pain threshold and may not realize 've injured themselves while playing or vigorously pulling on the lead.
+Moreover, Staffordshire Bull Terriers have quite a high pain threshold and may not realize they've injured themselves while playing or vigorously pulling on the lead.

 This breed can be too boisterous if not well trained

-Although Staffies are not hyperactive dogs, still require quite a bit of daily exercise.
+Although Staffies are not hyperactive dogs, they still require quite a bit of daily exercise.
 Ideally, you would have a Stafford in a house with access to a fenced outside area where it can go as it please.
 If you have your Staffy as an apartment dog, you will need to take it for a good run or fast walk or even a good play session everyday.

 This type of dog needs to exercise, walk and play

-Staffordshire Bull Terriers are very fond of playing and need it in order to be happy as well as to release their great energy.
+Staffordshire Bull Terriers are very fond of playing and they need it in order to be happy as well as to release their great energy.
 Unfortunately, the Staffordshire Bull Terrier is not really fond of other dogs, especially if males and its favorite playmates are definitely human beings.
 Staffies are tireless players and need toys that are quite robust, especially as puppies.